For Faculty

 How can I refer my students for tutoring?

-How can I check to see if my students have come for tutoring?
+How can I check to see if my students have come in for tutoring?

-To confirm that a student received tutoring at CTAS, log into Starfish and go to the "Meetings" tab in your student's profile.
-Any visits to CTAS will be indicated, with the date and time of the session, and the subject for which the student was tutored.
+To confirm that a student received tutoring at CTAS, log into Navigate and go to your student's profile.
+Select the "More" menu item and then "Appointments."
+Make sure the Care Unit is set to either "All Care Units" or "Tutoring."
+Any visits to CTAS will be indicated, with the date and time of the session, and the subject for which the student was tutored

 What time of the semester is most effective to visit CTAS?